E2359/recipe-health-analysis/README.md

  frameborder="0"
 ></iframe>

-Based on the permutation tests, I found that the missingness of avg_rating appears to depend on at least one recipe feature, but not necessarily on every nutrition feature.
-This suggests that missing ratings are not completely random.
-In other words, whether a recipe has an average rating may be related to other recipe characteristics.
+Based on the permutation tests, the missingness of avg_rating seemed to depend on calories because the p-value was small.
+This means recipes with missing average ratings had a noticeably different calorie distribution compared to recipes with non-missing ratings.
+However, the missingness of avg_rating did not seem to depend on protein because the p-value was larger.
+This means I do not have strong evidence that recipes with missing ratings have different protein values compared to recipes with non-missing ratings.

 ## Hypothesis Testing